MaxEmilJan/DA/INSTALLATION_GUIDE.md

 ~~~
 sudo apt-get install python3-pyqt5
 ~~~
-16. Make the packages outside of your env accessable inside your env by editing "pyvenv.cfg".
-This file is located in the directory of your virtual env\
+16. Make the packages outside of your env accessable inside your env by editing "pyvenv.cfg".\
-(should be /home/<name_of_your_env>/pyvenv.cfg).\
+This file is located in the directory of your virtual env (should be /home/<name_of_your_env>/pyvenv.cfg).\
 There you set
 ~~~
 system-site-packages = true
 ~~~
-and save the change.
+and save the changes.

 ---
 ## optional